Chart Color Schemes

 Walcha is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Walcha, as per the latest Census evaluation, 95.0% of dwellings were houses with the remaining 5.0% comprising semi-detached homes, apartments, and other types.
-This contrasts with Non-Metro NSW's composition of 82.6% houses and 17.4% other dwellings.
-Home ownership in Walcha stood at 52.7%, with mortgaged properties accounting for 24.1% and rented dwellings making up 23.2%.
-The median monthly mortgage repayment was $1,083, lower than Non-Metro NSW's average of $1,733.
-Meanwhile, the median weekly rent in Walcha was $203, compared to Non-Metro NSW's $330.
-Nationally, Walcha's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Walcha's dwelling structures as per the latest Census consisted of 95.0% houses and 5.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Walcha stood at 52.7%, with mortgaged dwellings at 24.1% and rented ones at 23.2%.
+The median monthly mortgage repayment was $1,083, below Regional NSW's average of $1,733.
+Median weekly rent in Walcha was $203, compared to Regional NSW's $330.
+Nationally, Walcha's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing